 Now even if you’re a poor sleeper like me, you aren’t going to stay awake for five days straight as the mice did.
 But that just means the effects might be more subtle, taking longer to show up.
 And by then it could be too late.

 And, of course, neurological issues are far from the only ill effects that sleep deprivation can cause.
 Poor sleep affects your immune system, making you more vulnerable to colds, flu, and other infections.

 Lack of sleep is linked to certain cancers and an elevated risk for heart disease.
 And skipping out on the zzzs can wreak havoc with everything from your memory to your sex life.

 In other words, there are lots of great reasons to take sleep deprivation seriously and do something about it sooner rather than later.
 Start by transforming your bedroom into a comfortable sleep cave.

-If outside light is problem, invest in some next blackout shades.
-Leave all electronic devices such as cell phones, tablets and laptops at the door.
+If outside light is a problem, invest in some next blackout shades.
+Leave all electronic devices, such as cell phones, tablets, and laptops at the door.
 They emit sleep-disturbing blue light.

 If possible, keep the room on the cooler side, which experts say is better for sleeping.
 Use it as an excuse to indulge in some brand new cozy bedding.
 And try spritzing your sheets with some sleep-friendly lavender spray or tucking a sachet of the relaxing scent under your pillow.